 Robert Macfarlane's “Silt” in The Old Ways (2012), about the Broomway that runs out onto the sand further east towards the estuary's mouth, at Foulness, focuses on the emptiness, the eerie shimmer of water on mud and sand.
 He only interacts with the inhabitant of the island who invites him on to Foulness by letter, not in person (access is restricted because of the military firing ranges, the booms from which you can still hear from my parents’ house when the wind is from the east).
 Out there, beyond Shoeburyness, where the houses dwindle into the marsh, the soundscape empties of human cacophony – unless you bring it with you, of course.

 There is very little sound in “Silt”.
 As Macfarlane and his walking companion leave Foulness island, they hear three oystercatchers as they dart overhead; distant gunfire and a cuckoo; and out on the sands, they “could hear the man whistling to his dog, now far away on the sea wall.
 Otherwise, there was nothing except bronze sand and mercury water.”
 As the walkers enter into a depthless, scale-distorting flatness, sound seems to disappear.
 The writing is intensely visual, visuality leading into interiority, their steps leading both out and in.
 There is a curious element to the whole walk, however.
 Warnings and prohibitions are everywhere, from embarking on the walk itself to taking photographs of MoD land.
 The intertidal space beckons, but is dangerous, as walkers may lose the path, and as Macfarlane notes, the tide can come in quicker than a human being can run.
 But there is something else, a desire to go out further, to lose the path.
 As they set out on the walk, Macfarlane notes that “I subdued the alarm my brain was raising at the idea of walking out to sea fully clothed, as only suicides do”; but on the way back he feels “a powerful desire to walk straight out to sea and explore the greater freedoms of this empty tidal world”.
 On the return journey, they do just that, walking off the path and exploring the flats: “It felt at that moment unarguable that a horizon line might exert as potent a pull upon the mind as a mountain’s summit.”
 Although the knowledge of the tide’s return, half-suppressed in the shifting sandscape, eventually seeps back into their minds, propelling them back towards shore, there is a longing here, a longing to remain in the empty world.
-If we creatively conflate two sentences I quoted above, Macfarlane experiences “a powerful desire to walk straight out to sea […] fully clothed, as only suicides do”.
+If we creatively conflate the two sentences I quoted above, Macfarlane experiences “a powerful desire to walk straight out to sea […] fully clothed, as only suicides do”.

 4. Speedos